-The Oil and Gas Supply Module represents domestic crude oil and natural gas supply within an integrated framework that captures the interrelationships among the various sources of supply: onshore, offshore, and Alaska by both conventional and unconventional techniques, including gas recovery from coal beds and low-permeability formations of sandstone and shale.
-This framework analyzes cash flow and profitability to compute investment and drilling for each of the supply sources, based on the prices for crude oil and natural gas, the domestic recoverable resource base, and the state of technology.
-Oil and gas production functions are computed at a level of 12 supply regions, including 3 offshore and 3 Alaskan regions.
-This module also represents foreign sources of natural gas, including pipeline imports and exports to Canada and Mexico, and liquefied natural gas (LNG) imports and exports.
+The Oil and Gas Supply Module represents domestic crude oil and natural gas supply within an integrated framework that captures the interrelationships among the various sources of supplyonshore, offshore, and Alaska- by all production techniques, including natural gas recovery from coalbeds and low permeability formations of sandstone and shale.
+The framework analyzes cash flow and profitability to compute investment and drilling for each of the supply sources, based on the prices for crude oil and natural gas, the domestic recoverable resource base, and the state of technology.
+Oil and natural gas production activities are computed for 12 supply regions, including 6 onshore, 3 offshore and 3 Alaskan regions.